 Registration opens 28th April 2023!

-Runners on the 5-days package will receive their goodie bags at the Powhiri, the Maori welcome we will receive on 27 January.
+Runners on the 5-days package will receive their goodie bags at the Powhiri, the Maori welcome, on the 19th January.
 The goodie bag will contain your start/bib number, timing chip, official race T-shirt, information on the race route, and schedule for your trip.

-Runners from New Zealand signed up for race only, can pick their goodie bag up in the start/finish area Friday 27.
-January between 6 pm and 8 pm.
+Runners from New Zealand who signed up for the race only, can pick their goodie bag up in the start/finish area the 19th of January between 6 pm and 8 pm.